 Rawlins is a somewhat small city located in the state of Wyoming.
-With a population of 8,510 people and three constituent neighborhoods, Rawlins is the 12th largest community in Wyoming.
+With a population of 8,298 people and two constituent neighborhoods, Rawlins is the 12th largest community in Wyoming.

 As is often the case in a small city, Rawlins doesn't have a public transportation system that people use for their commute.

 Rawlins is an extremely ethnically-diverse city.
 The people who call Rawlins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rawlins residents report their race to be White, followed by Native American.
 Rawlins also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.12% of the city’s residents.
-Important ancestries of people in Rawlins include German, Irish, English, Swedish, and Polish.
+People of Hispanic or Latino origin account for 25.71% of the city’s residents.
+Important ancestries of people in Rawlins include German, Irish, English, Danish, and Norwegian.

 The most common language spoken in Rawlins is English.
 Other important languages spoken here include Spanish and Native American languages.